7 Tricks to Stop Using Your Credit Cards

 You might not have to take drastic measures like literally freezing your credit card in a bowl of water, but you can easily take it out of your wallet before you go shopping.
 If you get the urge to buy something, you'll either have to use cash or come back for the item once you have your credit card—and after you've had plenty of time to second-guess the purchase.

 If you're worried about the credit score setback, you could simply reach for a pair of scissors.
-Cut the card up into small pieces so the credit card number can't be guessed by identity thieves.
-Or better yet, shred it with an office shredder.
-The card will be unusable, but if/when you improve your spending habits, you'll be able to get a new one from the card issuer.
+Cut the card up into small pieces so identity thieves can't decipher it or, better yet, shred it with an office shredder.
+The card will be unusable, but after you have had time to improve your spending habits, you'll be able to get a new one from the card issuer.
 Just remember that shredding your card won't do anything to address any debt you may have already built up on the account.

 Credit card statements now include the amount of interest you've paid so far this year and the amount of interest you'll pay if you're just making the minimum payment.
 Before you let your debt pile up with impulsive buys, think about all the other things you could eventually buy with the money saved from avoiding interest payments.